cloudflare/wildebeest/README.md

 ### Configure the access rule

 The installation process automatically created a [Zero Trust Access application](https://developers.cloudflare.com/cloudflare-one/applications/) called `wildebeest-your-github-user` for you.
-Now you need to create a [policy](https://developers.cloudflare.com/cloudflare-one/policies/) that defines how and who can have access to your Wildebeest instance.
+Now you need to update the [policy](https://developers.cloudflare.com/cloudflare-one/policies/) that defines who can have access to your Wildebeest instance.

 Go to https://one.dash.cloudflare.com/access and select your account, then select ***Access / Applications*** and Edit the `wildebeest-your-github-user` application.
 Now edit the existing policy on the next screen.